Marine life of Malapascua

 Striped eel catfish

 The file fish, also called leatherjackets, are related to trigger fish, puffer fish, and trunk fish.
 In fact they look like a cross between all three!
 Their body shape is oval like a trigger fish but less compressed and with a more protruding mouth.
 Almost like a trunk- or puffer fish.
 File fish have a single large retractable dorsal spine that distinguishes them from their cousins.
-They get their name from their rough sandpaper like skin that was once dried and used to finish wooden boats.
+In conlcusion, they get their name from their rough sandpaper like skin that was once dried and used to finish wooden boats.

 Seamoths are a family of fish notable for their flattened body and large wing-like pectoral fins.
 They are highly camouflaged to match the bottom.
 They use their large fins to “walk” along the bottom.
 Specialized mouthparts allow this benthic fish to suck up prey such as worms and small invertebrates from their burrows.